Team-Hamsterdam/hamster-health-frontend/README.md

 https://hamsterdam.tech/

 ## About
+- This React app is hosted on Netlify
 - Hamster Health was built for the [Hackiethon 2021 hackathon](https://hackiethon.hackmelb.org/) hosted by HackMelbourne
 - Our team (Hamsterdam) were finalists for the hackathon!
 ![Finalists](https://raw.githubusercontent.com/Team-Hamsterdam/hackiethon-frontend/main/hackiethon_finalists.png)